Building the quality homes the North East region needs

 The most recent indication of this was in Savill’s 2018 Residential Property Forecasts.
 Predicting a comfortable 4.5% rise in property prices over the coming five years in London, the once centre of soaring property prices is eclipsed by predictions of 17.6% for the North East and 20% for the North West and Yorkshire.

-A particularly pleasing finding, it perfectly showcases how the demand in the North East has grown; the demand for the right homes, in the right locations
+A particularly pleasing finding, it perfectly showcases how the demand for new build homes in the North East has grown; the demand for the right homes, in the right locations.

 As an experienced, award-winning housebuilder, we understand the requirements of home buyers in the North East.
 From professional couples to large families, we appreciate how the needs can differ - often substantially so - and ensure we deliver to achieve the highest levels of customer satisfaction possible.